abirthapa1/abirthapa1/README.md

 ## 👨‍💻 About Me

 > Cloud & DevOps engineer with a focus on **infrastructure automation**, **platform reliability**, and **scalable systems design**.
-I'm passionate about building resilient cloud environments and bridging the gap between development and operations.
+I'm currently learning and passionate about building resilient cloud environments and bridging the gap between development and operations.

 - 🔭 Currently working on cloud infrastructure automation with **Terraform** & **Kubernetes**
 - 🌱 Exploring **SRE practices**, **observability stacks**, and **cloud-native architecture**